h4x0rviper/Arduino-Pong/README.md

 Connect the RCA cable to your TV, select the appropriate AV input and enjoy!!

-To select multiplayer mode, use a pullup resistor from pin 12 to +5v to set its logical level to HIGH.
+To select multiplayer mode, use the player 1 potentiometer